casework/CASE/examples/file.md

 ## Relationship objects

-Each extraction step performed is represented by a **Relationship** object using one of the special keywords (*contained-within* or *stored-on*).
-This object will contain property bundles that describe how the Trace pointed to by the `source` property was extracted from the Trace pointed to by the `target` property.
+The relationship between data resulting from a step and any data known previous to a step is represented by a **Relationship** object using one of the special keywords (*contained-within*, *decrypted-from*, *decoded-from* or *stored-on*).
+This object may contain property bundles that provide further detail on how the Trace pointed to by the `source` property is related to the Trace pointed to by the `target` property (e.g., where within the target was the source contained).

 For the extraction of a file within a [file system](../glossary.md#file-system) (EXT4, NTFS, TAR, etc) we use the property bundle **FileSystem**.
 This proeprty bundle will contain file path information needed to extract the file out of the file system.

-For encryption steps, we use the **Encryption** property bundle which provide the encryption algorithm and parameters needed to decrypt the `target` file.
+For encryption steps, we use the **Encryption** property bundle which provide the encryption algorithm and parameters that were utilized to decrypt the `target` file.

 For encoding steps, we use the **Encoding** property bundle which provide the encoding algorithm used to decode the `target` file.

-For the extraction of an embedded section of raw bytes within the `target` file, we use the **DataRange** property bundle which provide the offset and size within the `target` file.
+For the extraction of an embedded section of raw bytes within the `target` file, we use the **DataRange** property bundle which provides the offset location and range size within the `target` file.